Options for Having a Family After Treatment

-Many men and women will be able to conceive naturally after cancer treatment.
-Patients are generally recommended to wait at least two years after treatment is completed before attempting conception.
+Many patients will be able to conceive naturally after cancer treatment.
+Patients are generally counseled to wait at least 2 years after treatment is completed before attempting conception.
 Check with your doctor to find out how long after treatment you should wait.
 If you are not able to conceive naturally, there are a number of other ways to build a family.
-For some people, adoption is a good option after cancer treatment.
-Generally, people free of disease after treatment are eligible to adopt infants or children, but policies vary from state to state.
-For more information, contact an organization such as Fertile Hope and Resolve.
-Visit Fertility and Pregnancy.

 - Download or order The Leukemia & Lymphoma Society’s free fact sheet, Fertility Facts.